karishma-kunwar/The-Data-Diva-Portfolio/README.md

 ## 2. Sales Dashboard
 [Link to the project](https://github.com/kari-hue/PowerBI-projects/tree/main/Car%20sales%20Dashboard)

-<b> About the project: </b> This dashboard is a visualization project focusing on analyzing the car sales across different states in USA.
+<b> About the project: </b> This dashboard is a visualization project focusing on analyzing the car sales across different states in USA to answer following questions:
+1. What is YTD total and average sales along with the total number of cars sold?
+2. What does the weekly car sales look like and which week has the highest and the lowest sales?
+3. How does sales differs in terms of regions, body style and color of the car?
+4. Which car company is selling the most number of cars and earning highest revenue?

 ### Task accomplished in this project
 * Analysized the car sales trend by Region, company, body style, monthly basis.